RCV Elects Candidates Who Best Reflect the Community’s Values and Priorities

 SACRAMENTO’S CURRENT SYSTEM EXCLUDES MOST VOTERS

-Primary Elections have abysmally low voter turnout, compared to General Elections.
-For example, in 2020, the Primary turned out barely half as many voters than the General Election.
-The Primary Election excluded nearly 100,000 voters who cared enough to cast a vote in the General Election.
+Primary Elections have extremely low voter turnout, compared to General Elections.
+For example, in 2024, the Primary Election turned out barely half as many voters than the General Election.

 That’s a problem, because three out of every four races for Sacramento’s City Council are decided in the Primary.